fmaniconereply/serpstat-mcp-server-java/README.md

 MIT License

-- This thing is under MIT license, which means you can copy, use, modify and even sell any part of this code without any hassle.
+- This thing is under MIT license, which means you can copy, use, modify, and even sell any part of this code without any hassle.
 - Want to grab a chunk for your project?
 Go for it.
 - Want to rewrite half of it and ship a commercial product?
 Be my guest.
 - The only thing you need to do is not delete the copyright and the license itself from the files you take, and remember the Serpstat team with a kind word when you get that paycheck.